 Framework List

-Now that you've learned how fantastic AVIF is, you may be asking yourself, "How do I use AVIF images in frameworks?
+You may be asking yourself, "How do I use AVIF images in frameworks?
 Since AVIF is relatively new, the implementation must be super complicated and time-consuming!"
 The answer is simple: Most Javascript front-end frameworks support AVIF natively and rely on HTML and CSS implementation.
-To make sure we are not talking nonsense, we tested it with the following frameworks:
+We tested the following frameworks for you:

 Example code